tomslee/ridehail/doc/cities.md

 [here](https://drive.google.com/file/d/1FIUskVkj9lsAnWJQ6kLhAhNoVLjfFdx3/view).
 The study was jointly commissioned by Uber and Lyft

-&ldquo;In the 4-county Boston metropolitan region (which encompasses Suffolk, Norfolk, Middlesex and Essex counties), Uber and Lyft drivers drove between 20 million and 26 million miles without any passengers in the month of September 2018 – nearly as much driving as they did with passengers.&rdquo;
+"In the 4-county Boston metropolitan region (which encompasses Suffolk, Norfolk, Middlesex and Essex counties), Uber and Lyft drivers drove between 20 million and 26 million miles without any passengers in the month of September 2018 – nearly as much driving as they did with passengers."

 Reminder: P1 = idle; P2 = picking up; P3 with passenger.